Last Catch 2016 vintage smoked trout plated with spices River Fish Forelle premium canned fish

 The best millésime canned fish deserves to be eaten simply.
 Open the can.
 Let it breathe for a moment.
 Serve at room temperature on sourdough bread with a squeeze of lemon, or alongside aged cheese and cornichons.

-Resist the urge to cook with it.
+Resist the urge to overcook it.
 A product this rare and this layered is best experienced on its own terms.

 The Growing World of Tinned Fish Collecting